 - Research and follow social justice organizations and individuals on social media.
 Start a dialogue with them about a topic of your choice.

-- Share your ideas for solutions to social justice problems using a common hashtag, similar to #blacklivesmatter.
+- Share your ideas for solutions to social justice problems using a common hashtag, similar to #BlackLivesMatter.
 Include links to articles or your own blogs.

-The power of video and photography is unparalleled.
+Video and multimedia storytelling: The power of video and photography is unparalleled.
 Leverage mobile devices to record and edit video, and craft short films or documentaries.
 I previously wrote about the importance of teaching video storytelling and outlined how you can do this in your class.
 My students have explored political and cultural inequity through their international documentary trips and broadcast journalism stories.

 For an introductory project, record and assemble interviews and testimony from people in your community, and post the videos to your class YouTube channel or Instagram account.
 Even young students can use photography and video for social change.